NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: 's Dynamic Program

-\item \textbf{Non-Uniform Meshes (TPUv4 Torus):} In torus-based systems, levels represent hop-distance or coordinate-affinity classes (e.g., $l_0$: same tile, $l_1$: 1-hop, $l_2$: remote).
-By mapping these to profiled latencies, \nest accounts for non-uniform communication costs when scaling to thousands of accelerators. \end{itemize}
+\item \textbf{Non-Uniform Meshes (TPUv4 Torus):} In torus-based systems, levels represent hop distance or coordinate-affinity classes (e.g., $l_0$: same tile, $l_1$: 1-hop, $l_2$: remote).
+Mapping these to profiled latencies lets \nest account for non-uniform communication costs when scaling to thousands of accelerators. \end{itemize}

-As shown in Figure~\ref{fig:comm-problem}, the unknown forward cost is represented by a few network levels (typically 3–5).
-This lets the DP reason over levels instead of all device pairs, reducing combinatorial complexity while preserving hierarchical topology fidelity.
+As shown in Figure~\ref{fig:comm-problem}, the unknown forward cost is captured by just a few network levels (typically 3–5).
+This allows the DP to reason over levels instead of all device pairs, reducing combinatorial complexity while preserving hierarchical topology fidelity.
 Appendix~\ref{app:network_mesh} shows how this abstraction generalizes to non-uniform mesh and torus architectures.

 \niparagraph{Key Observation.} This abstraction is topology-agnostic.
 By decoupling locality from a fixed hierarchy, the level-wise abstraction allows \nest's DP to generalize to diverse and future interconnects, preserving scalability while adapting to new topologies and communication models.